EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Multicast communication topology: this document considers both 1-to-N (one multicaster and multiple listeners) and M-to-N (multiple multicasters and multiple listeners) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical low-power and lossy network (LLN).
 For instance, in a typical lighting control use case, a single switch is the only entity responsible for sending commands to a group of lighting devices.
 In more advanced lighting control use cases, a M-to-N communication topology would be required, for instance in case multiple sensors (presence or day-light) are responsible to trigger events to a group of lighting devices.

 * Multicast group size: security solutions for group communication should be able to adequately support different, possibly large, group sizes.
-Group size is the combination of the number of multicasters and listeners in a multicast group, with possible overlap (i.e. a multicaster MAY also be a listener at the same time).
+Group size is the combination of the number of multicasters and listeners in a multicast group, with possible overlap (i.e. a multicaster may also be a listener at the same time).
 In the use cases mentioned in this document, the number of multicasters (normally the controlling devices) is expected to be much smaller than the number of listeners (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 multicasters would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The total number of group members is expected to be in the range of 2 to 100 devices.
 Groups larger than that should be divided into smaller independent multicast groups, e.g. by grouping lights in a building on a per floor basis.

-* Data replay protection: it MUST be possible to detect a replayed group request message or response message.
+* Data replay protection: it must be possible to detect a replayed group request message or response message.

-* Group-level data confidentiality: messages sent within the multicast group SHOULD be encrypted.
-In particular, messages SHALL be encrypted if privacy sensitive data is exchanged within the group.
+* Group-level data confidentiality: messages sent within the multicast group SHALL be encrypted if privacy sensitive data is exchanged within the group.
 In fact, some control commands and/or associated responses could pose unforeseen security and privacy risks to the system users, when sent as plaintext.
 This document considers group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the multicast group, but not by an external adversary or other external entities.

 * Source authentication: messages sent within the multicast group SHALL be authenticated.
 That is, it is essential to ensure that a message is originated by a member of the group in the first place (group authentication), and in particular by a specific member of the group (source authentication).